Brighton for kids

 It’s never too early to get them in the kitchen and learning about food from ingredients up.
 The Brighton Cookery School hosts regular classes during school holidays where children can get hands-on experience of cooking.
 Classes vary in skill levels for all ages, with 7+ year-olds learning the ABC of baking and sultry teenagers discovering good mood food.
-You can see what’s coming up here
+All cookery classes are posted on the Brighton Cookery School website.

 Who knows, in a few years you might be waving them off for a summer adventure with a gallon of Deet and a copy of Timeout India, so help pave the way with a trip to one of Brighton’s favourite Indian restaurants.
 For just £9.95, your little ones can enjoy a two-course feast at Indian Summer, conveniently just a few steps from the seafront!
 The novelty of a great Thali never wears off, and Planet India offers a Tiny Thali for just over £7.71.
 The menu at The Curry Leaf Cafe in the Lanes is a set £5 for main and dessert, lightly spiced and priced!